Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Carina among the top 30% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Carina has recorded around 87 residential properties granted approval per year over the past five financial years.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Carina has recorded around 87 residential properties granted approval per year over the past five financial years.
 This totals an estimated 437 homes.
 So far in FY-26, 48 approvals have been recorded.
-Over these five years (FY-21 to FY-25), there has been an average of 1.9 new residents per year per dwelling constructed.
-However, recent data shows this has intensified to 4.9 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply in Carina's residential market.
+Over these five years, there has been an average of 1.9 new residents per dwelling constructed.
+However, recent data shows this rate has intensified to 4.9 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply in Carina.

 New homes are being built at an average expected construction cost value of $559,000, suggesting developers target the premium market segment with higher-end properties.
-This year (FY-26), there have been $18.3 million in commercial approvals, indicating balanced commercial development activity in Carina.
-Compared to Greater Brisbane, Carina shows moderately higher building activity, recording 31.0% above the regional average per person over the past five years.
+This year alone, there have been $18.3 million in commercial approvals, indicating balanced commercial development activity in the area.
+Compared to Greater Brisbane, Carina shows moderately higher building activity, with 31.0% above the regional average per person over the five-year period.

-This maintains good buyer choice while supporting existing property values, although construction activity has eased recently.
+This maintains good buyer choice while supporting existing property values.
+However, construction activity has eased recently.
 Recent construction comprises 74.0% detached dwellings and 26.0% townhouses or apartments, maintaining Carina's traditional suburban character with a focus on family homes appealing to those seeking space.
-However, new construction favours detached housing more than current patterns suggest (55.0% at Census), demonstrating ongoing robust demand for family homes despite increasing density pressures.
+New construction favours detached housing more than current patterns suggest (55.0% at Census), demonstrating ongoing robust demand for family homes despite increasing density pressures.
 With around 203 people per dwelling approval, Carina shows characteristics of a growth area.
-Future projections show Carina adding 1,440 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Future projections show Carina adding 1,424 residents by 2041, from the latest AreaSearch quarterly estimate.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development